Mesquite Championship Rodeo: History

 The Mesquite Championship Rodeo was televised on ESPN from 1981 to 1986, and from 1986 to 1999 on TNN.
-Finally, in the 2000s, it was televised on Fox Sports Networks.
+In the 2000s, it was televised on Fox Sports Networks.
 It reached over 8.3 million households, to date, the most televised rodeo in the world next to the NHSRA 20X Rodeo High telecast on RFD-TV.
-The Fox Sports Networks era would be the last in which the Mesquite Championship Rodeo was televised.
+Since 2020, the Mesquite Championship Rodeo is televised live on The Cowboy Channel and streamed live on the paywall-subscription-based Cowboy Channel+ app.

 In 1985, ground was broken for the Mesquite Arena, a new facility for the Mesquite Rodeo, located near Interstate 635 and Scyene Road.
 By 1998, the facility was expanded to include a Convention Center, Exhibition Hall and a Hampton Inn & Suites.
 In 1999, Tom Hicks, owner of the Texas Rangers and the Dallas Stars, purchased Mesquite Championship Rodeo.

 By 2001, attendance had grown to 200,000 during the season.
 In 2009, a group of investors formed a company called Camelot Sports & Entertainment and purchased the Mesquite Championship Rodeo from Hicks for an undisclosed sum.
 Camelot has reportedly invested nearly $1.5 million by adding high definition video boards over the bucking chutes, remodeling and refurbishing many of the suites in Mesquite Arena and adding a private restaurant called the 8 Second Club, which its members can use throughout the year.
-It was shortly renamed Resistol Arena after the Resistol hat company purchased the naming rights.
-However, this only lasted a few years, and the facility’s name was changed back to Mesquite Arena.
+It was renamed Resistol Arena for several years after the Resistol hat company purchased the naming rights.

-In 2015, Mesquite Championship Rodeo was sold to Stace Smith Pro Rodeo.
+In 2015, the Mesquite Championship Rodeo was sold to Stace Smith Pro Rodeo.

 The facility has hosted U.S. Presidents Ronald Reagan and George W. Bush, as well as Prince Rainier III of Monaco.